 A Other districts to be empowered in future as well.
+A Manitaring of the projects to certing

 A Monitoring of the projects to continue even after the project comes to an end.

 INTERVIEWEE 6 Teddy Chibwe

 A My name is Teddy Chibwe.
 I am 46 years old and I work for the Ministry of General Education in Zambia.
 I hold the position of District Education Board Secretary in Kafue District of Lusaka Province.
 My job entails overlooking the education activities in all schools of the District.